 Within a couple days, this two way conversation became a chorus of croaks from a whole community of tree frogs, and the Naberschnackle Choir was born!

 Norman and the Naberschnackle Choir return every spring to serenade us up on top of Banner Mountain.

 In many cultures, frogs symbolize good things: abundance, prosperity, rebirth, and growth.

 When it came time to name our new business, what better name than "Froggy Mountain Pottery" !

 Bob Davis, Artisan Potter and Sculptor

-I did not finish my four year degree there, but did find the love of my life, Susan.
-We were married in 1973 and I pursued a career in building, sailboats that is - world class yachts.
-At the same time I produced pottery for sale through the California craft fair circuit for three years.
+I did not finish my four-year degree there but did find the love of my life, Susan.
+We were married in 1973 and I pursued a career in building, sailboats–actually, world-class yachts.
+At the same time, I produced pottery for sale through the California craft fair circuit, which I did for three years.

 In 1976 we relocated back to the San Francisco Bay Area, for me to finish my pursuit of a career in Art.
 I studied at San Jose State with David Middlebrook and Linda Rosenus, where the emphasis was ceramic sculpture.
 I put myself through graduate school working in the trades with the hard work, and help of my wife, Susan, and continued to create and sell functional ceramics.

 I am finding my way reconnecting with my art and love of creating functional stoneware and porcelain pottery for others to use and enjoy.
-And now as we launch Froggy Mountain Pottery, we want to share our ware, crafted with much more than skill . . .
+And now, with Froggy Mountain Pottery, we want to share our ware, crafted with much more than skill . . .

 each piece contains joy and love that I've experienced throughout my life.